daren996/MinhashSketch/README.md

 # MinhashSketch

 ## Some improvements when implementing the algorithm
-When meeting with Prof. Buhler, I got several tips about the code.
+When meeting with Prof. Buhler, I got several tips about the implemention.

-### Simplify the process of taking k-mers
+### Simplify the process of taking k-mers subsequence

 I used hash template struct of STL to transfer sequence of DNA to integer before.
 This will cost O[k*(l-k+1)] complexity to get each base and O(l-k+1) to caculate hash values totally which is terrible inefficient.